FlandereScarlet/Helium/README.md

 Helium uses izy521's [Discord.io](https://github.com/izy521/discord.io) Libary

 ### Helium.js file
 All commands and main code is containded in the `Helium.js` file...
-Feel free to fork
+Feel free to request edit or what ever :thumbsup:

 ### Commands
 - `!uptime`